 With all the discussion, misconceptions have also arisen.

-One misconception is that Gray Rock can cause dissociation if you practice it too much.
+One misconception is that Gray Rocking can cause dissociation if you practice it too much.
 That is a fallacy.

 For example, when I was with my ex-psychopath, I remember a conversation I had with my mother.
 I said, “Mom, you know I finally figured out how to make decisions that always turn out well.
 I just ask Psychopath what to do and I do the opposite.
 It’s amazing how consistently this works out well!
 It must be because Psychopath is the stupidest man on the planet.”